 OCTOBER TO DECEMBER

-Also known as Diwali, he Festival of Lights is celebrated by Hindus all around the world.
+Also known as Diwali, he Festival of Lights is celebrated by Hindus all around the world as well as in Singapore.
 Get henna art painted on your hands and soak up the festive atmosphere in Little India, which is bustling with bazaars full of beautiful saris and delicate costume jewellery.
 Don’t miss out on the street parade and countdown concert.

 In a nutshell, Christmas is celebrated by Christians around the globe to honour the birth of Jesus Christ, who is believed by many to be the Son of God.
 Maternity packages and whatnot were not quite up to the same standard as those we are blessed with today, and poor Jesus’ mum, Mary, was blue lighted not in an ambulance to a birthing centre, but on a donkey to Bethlehem where she gave birth in a stable.
 Still, it was made lovely and festive with the help of a very bright star, a whole choral of angels and some pretty snazzy gifts from strangers arriving from the East on camels.